ColinKennedy/ways/docs/why.rst

 You can't rely on your database to get information from these paths because neither paths have actually been published yet - just rendered to disk.

-TODO Write a fix for this "situation"
+TODO Write a fix for this "situation" (the non-Ways solution)

 In Ways, the same situation can be solved by just writing a new plugin